Category: Features

 Title

 To achieve this, you can’t just simply paint something gold, you need to use different shades and tones of gold.
-One way to achieve this is by mixing Gorgeous Gold and Sexy Silver Frensheen with Finishing Coat in different quantities to create different tones and it's a good idea to create a slightly thicker consistency than paint as it “grabs” the detail more.
+One way to achieve this is by mixing Gorgeous Gold and Sexy Silver Frensheen with Finishing Coat in different quantities to create different tones.
+It's a good idea to create a slightly thicker consistency than paint as it “grabs” the detail more.

 What you’ll need